Vikings in Iberia: Raids in the 11th century

-Vikings in Madeira
+Madeira

 Tenth- or eleventh-century fragments of mouse bone found in Madeira, along with mitocondrial DNA of Madeiran mice, suggests that Vikings also came to Madeira (bringing mice with them), prior to colonisation by Portugal.

-Did Vikings prompt navy- and fortification-building in Iberia?
+Defense fortifications

-Various historians have suggested that the well evidenced development of naval forces and fortifications across the Iberian peninsula during the tenth and eleventh centuries can be partly attributed to Viking activity.
-For example, it has also been suggested that the first navy of the Emirate of Córdoba was built in response to the raid of 844, and according to Fletcher "Alfonso III was sufficiently worried by the threat of Viking attack to establish fortified strong points near his coastline, as other rulers were doing elsewhere".
+Various historians have suggested that the well evidenced development of naval forces and fortifications across the Iberian peninsula during the 10th and 11th centuries can be partly attributed to Viking activity.
+For example, it has been suggested that the first navy of the Emirate of Córdoba was built in response to the raid of 844, and according to Fletcher "Alfonso III was sufficiently worried by the threat of Viking attack to establish fortified strong points near his coastline, as other rulers were doing elsewhere".
 It is clear, however, that a wide range of factors were encouraging these developments, and that key stages do not correlate with known Viking activity.

-Appearances in popular culture

-Viking raids in Iberia feature prominently in Frans G. Bengtsson's 1940s novel Röde Orm.

-Since 1961, the Viking Festival of Catoira, Pontevedra in Galicia (Spain), reenacts a Viking troop landing on their shores.

-It is celebrated with Galician music and food.